simon-hein/Automated_Flow_Reactor_Switch_Valve/README.md

 ### Arduino Code
 - Upload the `code/Motor_Control.ino` sketch to the Arduino UNO Q once.
 ### Monitoring
-- Ensure that one spectrum per second is recorded and that the spectrum is saved as a txt-file in monitored folder.
+1. Ensure that one spectrum per second is recorded and that the spectrum is saved as a txt-file in monitored folder.
-- Connect Arduino with computer.
+2. Connect Arduino with computer.
-- Connect Arduino with driver and stepper motor.
+3. Connect Arduino with driver and stepper motor.
-- Run `code/Automated_Motor_Switching.ipynb` to start real-time monitoring of UV-Vis spectra.
+4. Run `code/Automated_Motor_Switching.ipynb` to start real-time monitoring of UV-Vis spectra.
-- The script automatically triggers motor actuation when a defined threshold is crossed.
+5. The script automatically triggers motor actuation when a defined threshold is crossed.

-## Installation and System Requirements
+## Installation and Requirements
 Python version: 3.14.0

 ### Python Packages
+- matplotlib: 3.10.7
-numpy                     2.3.5
+- numpy: 2.3.5
-pandas                    2.3.3
+- pandas: 2.3.3
-plotly                    6.5.0
+- plotly: 6.5.0
-pyserial                  3.5
+- pyserial: 3.5
-watchdog                  6.0.0
+- watchdog: 6.0.0

-matplotlib                3.10.7
-### System requirements
+### System Requirements
-Code was written on a MacBook Pro and execuded on a MacBook Pro and an Acer Nitro 5.
+Code was written and executed on a MacBook Pro.
+- CPU: Intel Core i5
+- Graphics: Intel Iris Graphics
+- macOS: 26.3
+- Memory: 16 GB
+- Serial number: C02DDDPYML7H

+### Software Requirements
+- Arduino IDE: 2.3.7
+- AvaSoft: 8.15
+- Visual Studio Code: 1.109.4

-### Installation Instructions?
+### Hardware Requirements
-All python packages should be easily being installed via pip [https://pypi.org/project/pip/]
-e.g. pip install <package_name>
-Typically time to install all packages should be less than 30min depending on the amount of previously installed packages.
-### Code Execution Time?
+- Computer: MacBook Pro, 13", 2020
+- Microcontroller board: Arduino UNO Q
+- Motor driver: A4988
+- Spectrometer: Avantes AvaSpec-ULS2048XL-EVO
+- Stepper motor: NEMA17-04